roybailey/research-kotlin-springboot/rksb-api/rksb-api-blueprint/README.md

 * Add new API Blueprint to `src/main/resources/api` folder (or subfolder)
 * Add `<api-name>-blueprint.json`
 * Add `<api-name>-create.sql` for creation of source table
+* Finally, add the new blueprint file location into `blueprints.yml` to be included in code generation

 ## Developers Guide